 Montana Leopold Conservation Award Seeks Applicants

-Know a Montana rancher, farmer or forester who goes above and beyond in the care and management of natural resources?
-Nominate them for the 2020 Montana Leopold Conservation Award®.
+Know a Montana rancher, farmer or forestland owner who goes above and beyond in the stewardship and management of natural resources?
+Nominate them for the 2022 Montana Leopold Conservation Award®.

-Sand County Foundation presents the Leopold Conservation Award to private landowners in 20 states for extraordinary achievement in voluntary conservation.
-In Montana, the $10,000 award is presented with the Office of Governor Steve Bullock, Montana Department of Agriculture, and the Montana Department of Natural Resources and Conservation’s Rangeland Resources Committee.
+Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 23 states for extraordinary achievement in voluntary conservation.
+In Montana, the $10,000 award is presented with the Montana Department of Natural Resources and Conservation’s Rangeland Resources Committee.

-Applications must be postmarked by March 15, 2020 and mailed to:
+The application deadline is March 15, 2022.
+Applications can be emailed to firstname.lastname@example.org or postmarked by March 15, 2022, and mailed to:

 Leopold Conservation Award

 Dept. of Natural Resources & Conservation